RisottoMan/AutoEvent/Docs/Language.md

 - english created by SnivyFilms, RedForce
 - russian created by RisottoMan
 - polish created by Vretu, Tksemdem
-- french: RoboCnop
+- french created by RoboCnop
-- italian: NotZer0Two (Zer0Two)
+- italian created by NotZer0Two
-- deutsch: SeekEDstroy
+- deutsch created by SeekEDstroy
-- thai: karorogunso
+- thai created by karorogunso
-- chinese: kldhsh123
+- chinese created by kldhsh123
-- portuguese/brazilian: FireThing
+- portuguese/brazilian created by FireThing
-- turkish: zurna_sever_58, Rooster
+- turkish created by zurna_sever_58, Rooster
-- spanish: EnderZ024, ZrNoxb
+- spanish created by EnderZ024, ZrNoxb